Technology comes and goes, but some come and don’t go for longer than others.

 Already maintaining a whole tech stack, you might not think you need a CRM.
 Just another bloody system to keep on top of and even more manual data entry, eurgh.

-Actually, these days CRM lives inside your tech stack; alongside it and blended within it, bringing a bunch of automated benefits to your business.
+Actually, these days CRM lives inside your tech stack; alongside it and blended within it, CRM brings a bunch of benefits to your business.

 Leads are the guys and gals who have shown an interest in buying something from your business.
 They’ve indicated in some way that they’re up for it; that they need your product or service in some way to help them.
 From the point that a lead enters your pipeline, they become your sales team’s job to charm and persuade to buy your product.
 It makes sense really.

 Generating leads comes before anything else in your business.